badener95/Companion-Browser/README.md

 ## Features
 * UI at the bottom for better reachability
 * Ad blocking
-* Automatic or manual day/night theme, including the web content
+* Automatic or manual light/dark theme
 * Launcher shortcuts
 * Choice of search engines
 * Custom start page